 Pros and cons of low-volatility ETFs

 If you're looking to get back into the market in a responsible way, or if you're simply looking to rejigger your portfolio to reflect the new reality on Wall Street, low-volatility ETFs are an interesting option.
 They allow investors access to the stock market, but with a lower risk profile than the typical index fund.

-But here's an important lesson that investors learned the hard way during COVID: Low-vol ETFs aren't magic bullets against rapid downside events.
-These funds typically can reduce overall volatility over longer time periods, but they still can suffer mightily against sudden market shocks.
-So, for instance, if you're looking to ward off a potential market contagion event from China's recent Evergrande debacle, check what's inside – the simple fact that they're meant to reduce volatility doesn't mean they're immune.
+However, it's important to know that while these funds can often reduce overall volatility over longer time periods, they still can suffer mightily against sudden market shocks.
+So, make sure to check what's inside.
+The simple fact that they're meant to reduce volatility doesn't mean they're immune.

 Invesco S&P 500 Low Volatility ETF

 - Assets under management: $10.2 billion

 - Expenses: 0.25%, or $25 annually for every $10,000 invested